triton-inference-server/server/docs/client.rst

 created with three outstanding requests, etc.

-At each load level the perf\_client measures the throughput and latency over a time window, and then repeats until the measurements until it gets stable values.
+At each load level the perf\_client measures the throughput and latency over a time window, and then repeats the measurements until it gets stable results.
 The perf\_client then increases the load level and measures again.
-This repeats until the perf\_client reaches one of the specified limits, either the maximum latency value is reached or the maximum concurrency value is reached.
+This repeats until the perf\_client reaches one of the specified limits: either the maximum latency value is reached or the maximum concurrency value is reached.

 To use perf\_client you must first have a running inference server that is serving one or more models.
 The perf\_client application works